 Mt.
 Massive Aslyum

 You got in the dumb waiter.
 The patients were right behind you, itching to kill ya. . . .
-Once you made it to the floor that the voice told you to come to, He’s right in front of you.
-He has only a few strands and a scarred scalp.
-From the Morphogenic Engine, He’s very withered and boney with numerous scars running down his body.
+Once you made it to the floor that the voice told you to come to, He’s right in front of you, waiting calmly.
+The man only had a few strands and a scarred scalp.
+After being subjected to the Morphogenic Engine, Trager was drastically disfigured; He became very withered and boney with numerous scars running down his body.
 The left side of his lower lip has been torn off, leaving him with a slight lisp.
-He fashioned himself as a surgeon, donning a blood-stained apron around the front part of his legs, which was just dark green patient sheets, with a tattered surgeon mask, with monocles with a shattered right lens and a drip wrapped around his left arm that punctures his veins.
-Other than that, he’s wearing nothing else, so his backside and ass is out.
+He fashioned himself as a surgeon, donning a blood-stained apron around the front part of his legs, which was just dark green patient sheets, with a tattered surgeon mask, steampunk-esque monocles with a shattered right lens and a patient drip wrapped around his left arm that punctures his veins.
+Other than that his ass is out.

 “You made the right choice, here, buddy.”